nmshd/documentation/_includes/scenarios/integrate/prepare-enmeshed-onboarding-package.md

       ...
     },
     "truncatedReference": "<your RelationshipTemplate's truncated reference>",
-    "maxNumberOfAllocations": "<maximum number of allocations>",
+    "maxNumberOfAllocations": <maximum number of allocations>,
     "secretKey": "<your RelationshipTemplate's secret key>" }
 }